Nepal Dalit Sangh

-2012 AD Nepal Dalit Sangh has done its 4th national convention and Mr. Meen Bahadur Bishwakarma has been elected as president.
+2012 AD Nepal Dalit Sangh has done its 4th national convention and Mr. Min Bahadur Bishwakarma has been elected as president.
 Nepal Dalit Sangh NDS is one of the leading democratic Organization for Dalit community of Nepal.
 NDs has a 75 members in body of central committee.
 Dipak Soni was a secretary in central committee of Nepal Dalit sangh till 2021, from January 2022, Mr. Soni is appointed as acting General secretary and Mr. Bhiusen Damai has been newly nominated as secretary for remaining tenure of NDA central committee. rest of two secretaries are MS. Devika Nepali and Mr. Dharmendra Paswan are also representing to women and madheshi dalit group in the same committee respectively.